dankamongmen/panelreels/README.md

 A call into any Ncurses-related outcurses function will result in redraws taking into account the new window dimensions.

+## Outcurses and colors

+If told to initialize ncurses (by providing `true` to `init_outcurses`), outcurses will initialize up to 256 colors and colorpairs.
+The first 16 colors will maintain their ANSI definitions.
+The colors between 16 and 231, inclusive, will be assigned an RGB 6x6x6 color cube, while the final 24 colors get a linear greyscale ramp (not including black or white).
+Each color, along with a neutral background, will be assigned to the corresponding colorpair.
+You may freely redefine the palette following `init_outcurses`.

 ## Panelreels
 The panelreel is a UI abstraction supported by outcurses in which dynamically-created and -destroyed toplevel entities (referred to as tablets)